revolist/revogrid-docs/guide/export.plugin.md

 ---
 title: Data Grid Export
-description: Export Data from your Data Grid to excel or csv.
+description: Export data from RevoGrid to CSV in the core package and learn when to use RevoGrid Pro for richer Excel export workflows.
 head:
   - - meta
     - name: keywords